 Mammal species x forest productivity — scale dependency — disaggregated scatterplots

 The 15 data pairs plotted in the US Law School graph shown earlier can be labeled by row, 1,2...15 and column 1,2.
-We could select 15 random integers between 1 and 15 to produce a new dataset, which would contain 15 data pairs (like the original dataset) but typically some pairs would be missing whilst other pairs would occur more than once (because this procedure, known as bootstrapping, uses sampling with replacement).
+We could select 15 random integers between 1 and 15 to produce a new dataset from the labeled set, which would contain 15 data pairs (like the original dataset) but typically some pairs would be missing whilst other pairs would occur more than once (because this procedure, known as bootstrapping, uses sampling with replacement).
 The correlation coefficient for this new dataset could then be computed and the process repeated many times in order to obtain a distribution of r values based on the original data (which we noted earlier has an r value of 0.7764).
 In the histogram below we have carried out this operation (using MATLab's Statistics Toolbox) 1000 times.
 The result shows that most values with this data are in the range 0.4-1.0 and very rarely will values less than 0.4 be encountered, suggesting that the data (LSAT and GPA values) are indeed strongly correlated, without the need for making any distributional assumptions about the underlying population.

 Bootstrap frequency distribution for correlation coefficient, r

 This bootstrap approach provides one way of obtaining 'experimental' confidence limits for a given correlation value.
 In this instance (based on this specific bootstrap run of 1000 samples) the 95% confidence limits are 0.4726 and 0.9565 (i.e. quite wide).
 However, using a transform due to Fisher (1921, [FIS2]), the variable: